Introducing the Executive and Non-Executive team

 He is married with two children in their twenties.
 He enjoys playing golf, cycling and maintaining the garden.

-Paula Swann – Chair of the Charitable Funds Committee
+Paula Swann – Chair of the Audit and Assurance Committee

 Date of Appointment as a Board Member: April 2019